Let’s now dive right into the core of the framework.

-Updates are events that happen in your Telegram account (incoming messages, new channel posts, new members join, …) and can be handled by registering one or more callback functions in your app by using Handlers.
+Updates are events that happen in your Telegram account (incoming messages, new channel posts, new members join, …) and are handled by registering one or more callback functions in your app using Handlers.

 Registering an Handler¶